-- PLC-based classes that implement the registry, slice, and management interfaces exported by the Aggregate Manager (AM), Slice Manager (SM), and Registry (R).
-Instantiations of these classes are co-located with PLC.
-An implementation of these classes is contained in the /geni directory of the module. - Component-based classes that implement the slice and management interfaces exported by the Component Manger (CM).
+- PLC-based classes that implement the registry and slice interfaces exported by the Aggregate Manager (AM), Slice Manager (SM), and Registry (R).
+Instantiations of these classes are colocated with PLC.
+An implementation of these classes is contained in the /geni directory of the module.
+This directory also contains the initialization script (gimport) used to generate an instance of an AM, SM, and R server from an existing PLC.
+Sub-directory /geni/methods defines the set of methods that make up these two interfaces. - Component-based classes that implement the slice and management interfaces exported by the Component Manger (CM).
 Instantiations of these classes are co-located with the node manager of each node.
 An implementation of these classes is contained in the /component directory of the module. - Utility classes that implement GIDs, credentials, and tickets, as well as an underlying secure remote invocation mechanism.
 An implementation of these classes is contained in the /geni/util directory of the module. - RSpec class is generated from an Ecliplse Modeling Framework (EMF) data model contained in the /rspec/model directory of the module.
+Similarly, the registry Record class is generated from an EMF data model contained in /rspec/othermodel.